Customize platform appearance with custom CSS

 Add, delete, or edit custom CSS

 Admins can add CSS or HTML customization at the group level.
-It then applies to the group and propagates to all children groups, until it reaches a group with its own custom CSS or HTML settings.
+It then applies to the group and propagates to all subgroups, until it reaches a group with its own custom CSS or HTML settings.

 Example CSS